CampaignBay/CampaignBay.github.io/docs/campaign-types/first-campaign-scheduled.md

 1. In the input field, type `20`.
 2. Ensure the **`%`** button next to the field is highlighted and blue.
 This sets the discount type to a percentage.

-This configures a 20% discount.
+This configures a 20% discount that will be applied to the price of every eligible product.

 ![A screenshot of the discount value section, showing "20" in the input box and the "%" button highlighted.](./../images/first-campaign-05-value.png)

 ## 6. Set the Schedule

 Because this is a "Scheduled Discount," you must provide a start and end date.
-The campaign will only be active during this period.
+The **"Enable Scheduling"** toggle will be automatically turned on and locked, as a schedule is required for this campaign type.

 1.  **Start Time / Date:** Click the time and date fields to open the pickers.
 Select the date and time you want the sale to begin (e.g., Friday at 12:01 AM).
 2.  **End Time / Date:** Select the date and time you want the sale to end (e.g., Sunday at 11:59 PM).